 So, the words of Jesus caught them off guard.
 They were inconsistent with their understanding of how life worked.
 Which explains their astonishment and their question to Jesus: “Who then can be saved?”

-In essence, what they were thinking was, if those that are blessed by God are going to have a difficult time entering eternal life, then what hope did they have.
 The disciples were far from wealthy.
 They had little in the way of possessions.
 And nobody looked up to them or aspired to be like them.
 But their whole concept of God’s blessings was warped.
 They had not yet understood what Jesus had said in His sermon on the mount.

 “Blessed are the poor in spirit…”